alisw/alisw.github.io/git-advanced.markdown

 If you copy-paste it to your browser you will see a nice interface.

-# What happens if I my changes need to be approved by more than one person?
+# What happens if my changes need to be approved by more than one person?

 Here is an example that involves multiple approvers: